marcelpetrick/DevNotes/BeenThereSeenThat/20230713_KaggleMunich/README.md

 * check on radionascar.com - has also chat for testing out the models

 ## "Credit risk analytics with machine learning" by Fares Djerourou (UniCredit) - 30 mins
-* modelling expected and unexpected loss
+* modeling expected and unexpected loss
 * before: logistic regression or decision trees were used; but there was a correlation between the values
 *  cure: person defaulted, but they paid it back
 ![](img01.png)